 One of the goals the TTSB Research and Engineering Division trying to pursue is to reach 100% capability of flight recorder readout for national-registered civil and public aircraft.
 To accomplish this, the Division carries out national-registered aircraft flight recorder installation survey every year.
 In overall, tape-based CVR and FDR were completely phased out since 2015.
-With the recommendation regarding use of 120 minutes CVR issued to the CAA, there were positive responses in this survey.
-The proportion of 120 minutes CVR installation has achieved around 95% over the last 3 years.
-(95.6% 2020, 95.2% 2021 and 95.4% 2022).
-According to ICAO Annex 6 regulations, starting January 2022, all new-built aircraft whose maximum take-off weigh over 27,000 kg have to be equipped with 25 hours CVR.
+The proportion of exceedance 120 minutes CVR installation has increased accordingly, and has achieved around 95% over the past 3 years.
+(95.2% in 2021, 95.1% in 2022 and 95.2% in 2023).
+According to ICAO Annex 6 regulations, starting January 2022, all new-built fix-wing commercial aircraft whose Maximum Take-Off Weigh over 27,000 kg shall be equipped with 25 hours CVR.